robstave/angular2-training/readme.md

 # Angular2 Training

-Training documentation, links and code repository for getting the team up to speed on Angular2, Typescript and any other related topics.
+Training documentation, links and code repository for getting our team up to speed on Angular2, Typescript and any other related topics.
-This is meant for internal training to be done within a webex, but if anybody else gets anything out of it, go for it.
+This is meant for internal training to be done within a webex with 30-45 minutes a session.
+I would like them to be standalone as well and if anybody on the web finds them useful, let me know.

 ## Session One - Node, NPM and Angular CLI

 [Session One](session-one/readme.md)

-+ Node and NPM
 + Installation
-  + global versus local installation
++ Global versus local package installation
   + Simple npm install examples
     + package.json
-	  + npm bin
+	  + npm bin directory
 + Install what we need for Angular
-    + Typescript install
-	+ Angular-cli install
+  + Typescript and Angular-cli install
   + Walk through hello world with angular-cli
-    + Create project
 	+ Launch server
-	+ Create a component
+	+ Create a component and embed
-	  + Embed components
 	+ Inputs
 	+ ngFor

 ## Session Two - Typescript